-As one of America's leading philanthropists, Lois Pope has positively impacted the lives of individuals at the local, national and international levels.
+As one of America’s leading philanthropists, Lois Pope has positively impacted the lives of individuals at the local, national and international levels.
 She has established three different organizations dedicated to helping those in need and improving the lives of the voiceless and vulnerable in our society.
-They are the Lois Pope LIFE Foundation, Inc., Leaders In Furthering Education (LIFE), and the Disabled Veterans' Life Memorial Foundation.
-Over the last 20 years she has been the driving force behind the Lois Pope LIFE Center at the University of Miami School of Medicine, The American Veterans Disabled for Life Memorial, a summer camp program serving thousands of underprivileged children and a groundbreaking new program with American Humane Association in Palm Beach County, including the donation of two Red Star Rescue Vehicles.
-She also recently made a significant donation to The Weizmann Institute of Science.
+They are the Lois Pope LIFE Foundation, Inc., Leaders In Furthering Education (LIFE), and the Disabled Veterans’ Life Memorial Foundation.

-In addition to her work with American Humane Association and American Veterans Disabled for Life Memorial, Mrs. Pope's foundations have also provided awards for medical research, college scholarships, summer camps for thousands of disadvantaged children, humanitarian relief, the performing arts, and animal welfare.
-Among the many organizations that benefit from her leadership are LIFE, which in addition to its summer camp program also provided college scholarship support to dozens of high school students who showed an extraordinary vocation for volunteerism; Magen David Adom (MDA), Israel's Red Cross; Weizmann Institute of Science; City College of New York, and the Peggy Adams Animal Rescue League.
+In addition to her work with American Humane Association and American Veterans Disabled for Life Memorial, Mrs. Pope’s foundations have also provided awards for medical research, college scholarships, summer camps for thousands of disadvantaged children, humanitarian relief, the performing arts, and animal welfare.
+Among the many organizations that have benefitted from her leadership are Magen David Adom (MDA), Israel’s Red Cross; Weizmann Institute of Science; City College of New York, and the Peggy Adams Animal Rescue League.
 The village of El Triunfo in Guatemala has a new clean water system, while young refugee women displaced by the Sudanese war now have a home in the U.S., both thanks to her Foundation’s efforts